abhijitbonik/spoken-website/logs/NOTES.md

 # 07/05

-- Performing load testing -
-**Async function with Djongo**, **Celery with Djongo**, **Async function with pymongo**, **Celery with pymongo**
+- Performing load testing for single log insert into DB per task - **Async function with Djongo**, **Celery with Djongo**, **Async function with pymongo**, **Celery with pymongo**
 - Testing method: Queue with 10000 tasks for each of the 4 setups.
+Testing environment - my local machine.

 Results -
 - **Async function with Pymongo** - performed the fastest.
-Took about 4 seconds on my machine.
+Took about 4 seconds
-- **Celery with Pymongo** - took about 16 seconds on my machine
+- **Celery with Pymongo** - took about 16 seconds
-- **Async function with Djongo** - performed the slowest, took about 38 seconds on my machine
+- **Async function with Djongo** - performed the slowest, took about 38 seconds
-- **Celery with Djongo** - took about 30 seconds on my machine
+- **Celery with Djongo** - took about 30 seconds

+# 08/05

+ Performing load testing for bulk insert (1000 logs) into DB per tasks - **Async function with Djongo**, **Celery with Djongo**, **Async function with pymongo**, **Celery with pymongo**
+- Testing method: Bulk insert of 1000 logs at a time for each of the 4 setups.
+Testing environment - my local machine.

+Results -
+- **Async function with Pymongo** - performed the fastest.
+Took about 0.01 seconds.
+- **Celery with Pymongo** - took about 0.04 seconds.
+- **Async function with Djongo** - performed the slowest. took about 9 seconds
+- **Celery with Djongo** - took about 4 seconds.